I’m a Fool for You Summary

 The biggest problem in I’m a Fool for You is the acting.
 While Yiu’s actor (Bowie Guan) is charismatic, the two leads playing Hin and Hugo (Pius Kang and Owan Kam) aren’t the strongest.
 Their limitations are evident in the emotionally demanding scenes, and they should work on delivering the lines in a conversational tone.
 The actors speak so much more comfortably during the outtakes or cast interviews, where they sound fluid and engaging.
 They need to bring that same type of enthusiasm to their roles.

-Despite my constructive criticisms, I’m a Fool for You shows promise and sincerity.
+I’m a Fool for You shows promise and sincerity.
 Overall, this is a presentable BL drama, packaging itself well with solid production values.
 There’s a standard of quality with its artistic camerawork and smooth soundtracks.
 It gets bonus points as an indie gay web series from Hong Kong, which is exactly the type of underrepresented content that I champion on BL Watcher.
 With more experience under its belt, this ongoing drama has the potential to improve its quality.
 I’m eager to watch new episodes in the future!

 I’m a Fool for You has a total of 8 episodes that are divided into two separate seasons.
 Each season consists of four short episodes and come with well-translated English subtitles.
 The episodes range around 8 to 10 minutes long.
 You can finish the entire series in around an hour and thirty minutes.
 Starting in the second season, there are outtakes included at the end of the episodes.

 Currently, two seasons have aired and there might be a third season in the future.
 Season 1 started airing on January 14, 2021 and finished its last episode on February 25, 2021.
 Season 2 began airing on July 15, 2021 and ended on August 26, 2021.